As a freelancer, it can be hard to conceptualize that you’re operating a small business.

 Early in your business journey, you’ll need to decide on a formal business structure for your company.

-If you’re working on your own, you can choose to remain a sole proprietorship or become an LLC (limited liability company). however, you should take it into consideration that LLC laws differ to state.
+If you’re working on your own, you can choose to remain a sole proprietorship or become an LLC (limited liability company). however, you should consider that LLC laws differ to state.
 For example, California LLC and Texas LLC are very different from each other.
-Each has its own advantages and challenges, so do your research and decide carefully.
+Each has its advantages and challenges, so do your research and decide carefully.

 Understanding the nuances of your operation through “Know Your Business” practices is also essential, as it ensures you are aware of the legal, financial, and operational aspects specific to your freelance business.
 This knowledge is crucial in making informed decisions that align with your business goals and compliance requirements.